King's Cross Thameslink railway station: Location and layout

 King's Cross Thameslink is located in a cutting around 250 m east of King's Cross mainline station.
 The station's main entrance was on the north side of the station at the western end of Pentonville Road, part of the London Inner Ring Road.
-This replaced an earlier entrance located south of the tracks on Gray's Inn Road.
+This replaced an earlier entrance located on Gray's Inn Road, south of the tracks.
 The Thameslink platforms were linked directly by stairs and a tunnel to the Victoria and Piccadilly line platforms at King's Cross St Pancras, and via both sets of platforms to the Circle, Hammersmith & City, Metropolitan and Northern lines as well as the mainline stations at King's Cross and St Pancras.

 The station had four platforms.
 The two to the south were for the Metropolitan line, and were used from 1863 to 1940.
 The two northern platforms, used from 1863 to 1979 and from 1983 to 2007, served the City Widened Lines and later the Thameslink service.
 The southbound Metropolitan and northbound Widened shared an island platform.
 After closure of the Metropolitan platforms a high wall was built on that island.
 The two platforms in use during the King's Cross Thameslink era were lettered rather than numbered, to avoid confusion with the platforms at nearby King's Cross among staff who worked at both stations.

 In 1983, British Rail introduced the London station group, a group of stations in central London which were regarded as a single destination for ticketing and fare purposes.
 King's Cross Midland City, as it was then called, was one of the original eighteen stations in the group, and it retained this status until closure in 2007.